Recently in Real Estate Category

 Reputation has a certain value of course, but in my experience, these people are overvaluing reputation.
 These people are looking for a "silver bullet" solution to their situation that lets them pretend they don't need to do diligence upon their own behalf, and there aren't any.
 They want to be taken care of without doing the mental work of figuring out whether the person is really doing a good job.
 "This is a great company, and great company would never take advantage of me, so I must be getting a great bargain!"

 This utterly leaves aside any number of issues.
 Suppose the Mortgage or Real Estate Firm of Dewey, Cheatham, and Howe were paying me a fee for every referral.
 Most people might have justifiable concerns about whether my recommendation was motivated by that fee or by the desire to get them a great loan.
 Well if you're chumming for a recommendation, you have no idea if the anonymous person recommending the firm of Dewey, Cheatham, and Howe is a virtuous benefactor - or one of their employees.
 The bigger the firm, the more employees they have.
-Huge National Megacorporation can have hundreds of their loan officers or agents log on to the website anonymously and all endorse National Megacorporation's loan programs for some mysterious reason.
+Huge National Megacorporation can have hundreds of their loan officers or agents log on to the internet forums anonymously and all endorse National Megacorporation's loan programs for some mysterious reason.
 Suppose the person isn't affiliated with Dewey, Cheatham, and Howe, but does work for a similar firm.
 They could be trying to build demand for the same sort of operation that feeds them, so when people read about Dewey, Cheatham, and Howe's methods being recommended, and then encounter this similar firm, they are ready to do business.

 Suppose the person answering is a complete babe in the woods?
 They just plain have no idea.
 They've never gotten a loan, or if they have, they got took just as badly as anyone else in the history of the world, and worse than most.
 Does the possibility of such a anonymous recommendation for the Mortgage firm of Dewey, Cheatham, and Howe seem like a thing you want to follow?
 Unless you audit that person's transaction and compare it to other similar transactions going on at the same time, you have no real idea whether this person would recognize a scam if it bit them.
 Even if you do audit their transaction, that doesn't necessarily mean anything, good or bad, for your situation.